cosmicc/LEDSmartClock/README.md

 ## Credits

-- Created by Ian Perry (cosmicc) https://github.com/cosmicc Thanks to Brian Parks (bxparks) https://github.com/bxparks for creating some amazing AceTime, AceTimeClock, and AceRoutines libraries.
+ - LEDSmartClock was created by Ian Perry (cosmicc) https://github.com/cosmicc
+ - Thanks to Brian Parks (bxparks) https://github.com/bxparks for creating some amazing AceTime, AceTimeClock, and AceRoutines libraries.
-Thanks to Balázs Kelemen (prampec) https://github.com/prampec for the wonderful IotWebConf library.
+ - Thanks to Balázs Kelemen (prampec) https://github.com/prampec for the wonderful IotWebConf library.
-Thanks to Marc Merlin (marcmerlin) https://github.com/marcmerlin for creating the great FastLED NeoMatrix library, making interfacing with the LED matrix incredibly easy.
+ - Thanks to Marc Merlin (marcmerlin) https://github.com/marcmerlin for creating the great FastLED NeoMatrix library, making interfacing with the LED matrix incredibly easy.